mvolkmann/blog/src/zig.md

 }
 ```

-When an allocator is used to explicitly allocate memory,
-it can be freed by calling `allocator.free(pointer);`
+To allocate a single struct instance on the heap,
+use `const struct_ptr = try allocator.create(SomeStructType);`.
+To free this, use `allocator.destroy(struct_ptr);`, possibly with `defer`..

+To allocate an array of values on the heap,
+use `var array = try allocator.alloc(SomeType);`.
+To free this, use `allocator.free(array);`, possibly with `defer`..
-For example, the function `std.mem.join` also returns
+For example, the function `std.mem.join` returns a string
-a string that can be freed with `defer allocator.free(my_string)`.
+that can be freed with `defer allocator.free(my_string)`.

 The `ArrayList` method `toOwnedSlice`
 also returns a string that can be freed in the same way
 where `allocator` is the one passed to the `ArrayList` when it is created.

+Functions that allocate memory on the heap
+typically take an allocator as their first argument.
+This is preferable over using a globally accessible allocator
+because it allows the function be to used with multiple allocators.
+For example, such functions can be called with `std.testing.allocator`
+in tests and a more efficient allocator when running outside of tests.

 The Zig standard library provides the following allocators: